-The name of the publication. publicationis sysname, with a default of %, which returns information about all merge publications in the current database.
+Is the name of the publication. publication is sysname, with a default of %, which returns information about all merge publications in the current database.

-A flag to indicate returning rows. foundis int and an OUTPUT parameter, with a default of NULL.
+Is a flag to indicate returning rows. found is int and an OUTPUT parameter, with a default of NULL.
 1 indicates the publication is found.
 0 indicates the publication is not found.

-Identified for informational purposes only.
-Not supported.
-Future compatibility is not guaranteed. reserved is nvarchar(20), with a default of NULL.
+Is reserved for future use. reserved is nvarchar(20), with a default of NULL.

 0 = Native bulk copy program (bcp utility)